CumulusNetworks/docs/content/cumulus-linux-50/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 When an interface goes into a `protodown` state, it results in a local OPER DOWN (carrier down) on the interface.

-To show an interface in `protodown` state, run the NCLU `net show bridge link` command or the Linux `ip link show` command.
+To show an interface in `protodown` state, run the <!--NCLU `net show bridge link` command or the -->Linux `ip link show` command.
 For example:

 ```
 cumulus@leaf01:~$ net show bridge link